AdobeDocs/experience-manager-65.en/help/forms/using/template-editor.md

 When you edit the template with structure layer selected, you can unlock the header and footer of the template.
 If a component is unlocked in the template, form authors can edit the component in the adaptive form that uses the template.
 Locking a component prevents form authors from editing it in the adaptive form.
 Lock option is available in the component toolbar.

 For example, you add the header component in the template.
 When you select the component, you can see a lock option in the component toolbar.
-Typically, header includes company name and logo, and you don't want form authors to change the logo and header in a template.
+Typically, header includes company name and logo, and you do not want form authors to change the logo and header in a template.
 In an adaptive form created using the template with the header component locked, form authors cannot change the logo and company name.

 >[!NOTE]
 >